what to write in an email when sending a resume

 If someone recommended you for the job, definitely make this clear in the subject line.
 You can add your title or qualification if you wish but remember, keep the subject line succinct.

-Start off with a formal greeting and address the hiring manager by name (preferably last name).
+1. Start off with a formal greeting and address the hiring manager by name.

-In the first short paragraph you should state who you are, why you are sending this email and what the email contains.
+In the first short paragraph you should state who you are, why you're sending this email, and what the email contains.

 In the closing paragraph you need to say that you're looking forward to hearing back from them and meeting in person.
 You may add a captivating call for action but be careful not to sound rude or overly keen.